Major enrichments for the “All Cosmic Bodies” poster

 The layers of the “Geological Column” are pages of Earth’s diary, with the oldest on the bottom, newest on top.
 Epochs are somewhat like chapters.

 Earth’s turbulent history leaves a jumbled collage.
 There isn’t a continuous story in any single place.
 Cross-sections skip most layers because conditions often erode rock rather than depositing it.
 You can see layers from some epochs, but nowhere near all, in a hike down the Grand Canyon.
 Its “Great Unconformity” skips 1,200,000,000 years: ¼ of the Earth’s age!
-Different layers eroded away in other places.
+Different layers eroded away in different places.

 52 LAYERS